kadimi/opt/README.md

 ### Introduction

-The framework allows plugin authors to create advanced option pages very fast.
+Skelet is a framework for creating WordPress plugins, it eases the creation of advanced option pages, shortcodes and WordPress editor buttons.

 ######Contents